alfonsograziano/personal-blog/personal-finance-where-you-are.md

 - how much I can repay each month (accordingly to my expenses) Then you can figure out how much time you need to estinguish your debt.

-THe second thing to do is: try to estinguish it as soon as possible!
+The second thing to do is: try to estinguish it as soon as possible!

 You can watch this video to better understand:
 <iframe  src="https://www.youtube.com/embed/S9x1FoosIDo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>